 Income > Expenses

-Step 6a.
-If your income is greater than your total expense than that means you are moving in the right direction
+If your income is greater than your total expenses, you’re moving in the right direction.

 Income < Expenses